webgpu/webgpufundamentals/webgpu/lessons/webgpu-limits-and-features.md

 feature didn't exist and you happened to be using it without realizing that it's an optional feature.

-Or you might allocate a buffer larger the the minimum `maxBufferSize` and again not be aware you went over the limit.
+Or you might allocate a buffer larger the minimum `maxBufferSize` and again not be aware you went over the limit.
 You ship and a bunch of users can't run your page.